DanielCech/StylesheetHelper/README.md

 # StylesheetHelper
-StylesheetHelper is simple command line tool for generation of code for UI styling using Stylesheet library.
+StylesheetHelper is a simple command-line tool for the generation of code for UI styling using the Stylesheet library.
 The input of StylesheetHelper is CSS style of some element in Figma, the output is the style converted to Swift

 <p align="center">